AdobeDocs/marketo.en/help/marketo/release-notes/current.md

 Email Verification for subscriptions using the “Login in Invite User Dialog” feature or that have a single email associated with multiple users will coincide with the May release.
 Subscriptions that have a single email associated with multiple users will be enabled with Email Verification and will require those users to resolve the conflict and use a unique email per user.
 When the ‘Login in Invite User Dialog’ feature is enabled, users invited via this feature will need to have a unique email address.
 For API-only users invited via this feature, the email address does not need to be unique.

+**Archive Folder Behavior Change**: With this release, the ability to create new assets in Archive folders will no longer be available from the tree context menus.
+Menu options for creating new assets will be hidden for all assets.
+[Learn more here](https://nation.marketo.com/t5/product-discussions/archive-folder-change-in-may-2022-release/m-p/324369#M183235){target="_blank"}.

 **_Product Release Webinar_**

 Join us on May 11, 2022, at 9:00 AM PT / 12:00 PM ET for a [live webinar](https://engage.marketo.com/2022_March_May_Release_Webinar_RegistrationPage.html){target="_blank"} hosted by our Product Team where you can learn how to use all of the latest product innovations.